Social distancing measures related to the COVID-19 pandemic: Background

 These preventive measures such as social-distancing and self-isolation prompted the widespread closure of primary, secondary, and post-secondary schools in more than 120 countries.
 As of 23 March 2020, more than 1.2 billion learners were out of school due to school closures in response to COVID-19.
 Given low rates of COVID-19 symptoms among children, the effectiveness of school closures has been called into question.
 Even when school closures are temporary, it carries high social and economic costs.
 However, the significance of children in spreading COVID-19 is unclear.
 While the full impact of school closures during the coronavirus pandemic are not yet known, UNESCO advises that school closures have negative impacts on local economies and on learning outcomes for students.

 In early March 2020, the sentiment "Stay The Fuck Home" was coined by Florian Reifschneider, a German engineer and was quickly echoed by notable celebrities such as Taylor Swift, Ariana Grande and Busy Philipps in hopes of reducing and delaying the peak of the outbreak.
 Facebook, Twitter and Instagram also joined the campaign with similar hashtags, stickers and filters under #staythefhome, #stayhome, #staythefuckhome and began trending across social media.
-The website claims to have reached about two million people online and says the text has been translated into 17 languages.
+The official website claims to have reached about two million people online and says the text has been translated into 17 languages.

 It has been suggested that improving ventilation and managing exposure duration can reduce transmission.